unrealgt/unrealgt.github.io/content/basics/getting-started.md

 Drag and drop your blueprint from the content browser into the scene.
 You should see a camera indicating the direction your ImageGenerator is going to record.

-Start the simulation and images should get generated in your `Saved/ULab` directory.
+Start the simulation and images should get generated in your projects `Saved` directory under `UnrealGT`.

 ## Examples